 In our last installment of our trip to Idaho for the potato harvest with the Idaho Potato Commission, we looked at potato farming and packing.
-This time, we’re focusing on the most fun part: the eating.
+This time, we’re focusing on the most fun part: Eating Sweet Potato Tart.

-On this particular trip to Idaho, we also learned lots of other potato-related factoids.
+In Idaho, we also learned lots of other potato-related factoids.
 For instance: Did you know that it’s better not to use a knife to break open your baked potato?
-Farmer James Hoff showed us that if you make a zig-zag pattern on top of a potato with a fork, then re-trace the zig-zag, then squeeze the potato open, you’ll get a fluffier potato.
+Farmer James Hoff showed us that if you pierce a zig-zag pattern on top of a potato with a fork, then re-trace the zig-zag, then squeeze the potato open, you’ll get a fluffier potato.
 (Using a knife breaks important cell membranes.)

-We also were thrilled and delighted with all the ways we saw potatoes being prepared, such as amazing potato salads (like the Mediterranean potato salad we enjoyed at Hoff Farm, pictured above), unbelievable potato soups, delectable potato drinks (OK, potato vodka), and even delicious potato desserts.
+We also were thrilled and delighted with all the ways we saw potatoes being prepared.
+For example, we tried amazing potato salads (like the Mediterranean potato salad we enjoyed at Hoff Farm, pictured above), unbelievable potato soups, delectable potato drinks (OK, potato vodka), and even delicious potato desserts.

 At the Teton Springs Lodge, Chef Rick Sordahl treated us to an entire potato-themed menu that was finger-licking good from start to finish.
 And oh, what a finish.
 The garnet (sweet) potato tarts with nutmeg Chantilly cream were out of this world.